chart21/mkdocs-hpmpc/docs/parallel-model.md

 ```

 The code snippet above assigns a unique value to each of the 512 shares by using the `orthogonalize_arithmetic` function to convert an array of unsigned integers to a vectorized value that matches the register size specified by `DATTYPE`.
-It also uses the globally available `process_offset` to determine the unqiue process id and assign different values depending on the process id.
+It also uses the globally available `process_offset` to determine the unique process ID and assign different values depending on the process ID.
 The `process_offset` also works correctly with SPLITROLES across executables.

 A full example would typically also involve secret sharing as opposed to setting all values from public data.
 ```cpp